HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 Q: What is the CSS cascade?

-Q: What is the difference between CSS Flexbox and Grid?
+Q: What is the difference between Flexbox and CSS Grid?

 Summary